-Considered to be the oldest stupa in the country and, arguably, the oldest in the world, the Thuparama Stupa in Anuradhapura, has origins that go all the way back to the 3rd century BC, during the reign of King Devanampiyatissa.
+Considered to be the oldest stupa in the country, the Thuparama Stupa in Anuradhapura, has origins that go all the way back to the 3rd century BC, during the reign of King Devanampiyatissa.
 However, there is also an inscription to claim that the place of worship was built during the reign of King Gajabahu in the 2nd century AD.

 Location and Design